Guide to Generating and Comparing 3D Protein Structures¶

 AlphaFold3 returns five sets of predictions, labeled model_0 through model_4, along with their corresponding confidence scores in the summary_confidences_0-4 files.
 In practice, model_0 often contains the best prediction, but it is a good idea to review all confidence scores to confirm.

-Repeat this process for sequence two.
-Once you have both model_0.cif for Sequence 1 and two you can move to the next step.
+Repeat this process for Sequence 2.
+Once you have model_0.cif for both Sequence 1 and Sequence 2, you can move to the next step.

 After unzipping your AlphaFold3 output and selecting the best model (e.g., fold_sequence_1_test_model_0.cif), head over to the Foldseek Search Server to compare your predicted structure against a wide range of structural databases.

-Once on the Foldseek homepage, navigate to the Monomer Search tab (this should be the default view) and upload your protein.cif file of interest.
+Once on the Foldseek homepage, navigate to the Monomer Search tab (this should be the default view) and upload your .cif file of interest.

 The image above shows the available subject databases and run options you can select.
-For phage (known and unknown), I typically stick with the parameters shown in the figure.
-I usually only select the databases highlighted there, but you can experiment with others depending on your research questions.
+For phage proteins (known and unknown), I typically stick with the parameters shown in the figure.
 Keep in mind that the more databases you select, the longer the job will take to run.

 I recommend selecting TM-align as the search mode.
 For more information on the differences between available modes, consult the Foldseek GitHub documentation.

 Iterative searching is generally not needed if you are already identifying homologous hits to known sequences.
-It can increase runtime significantly but may help uncover distant homologs in more unknown sequences.
+It can increase runtime significantly but may help uncover distant homologs in more divergent or unknown sequences.

 Once your job is complete, the Results page will display a list of 1000 top hits for each database you selected, as well as an aggregated view under the ALL DATABASES tab, sorted by best scores.

 For this example, we will focus on the top hits in the BFVD database.
-Results are sorted by TM-align score, so you can choose the top ranking structure as the best representative.
+Results are sorted by TM-align score, so you can select the top-ranking structure as the best representative.
 To explore more details, click on the Target URL to view the full entry on its dedicated results page.
-Depending on what you select, this will either redirect you to Foldseek BFVD or a Uniref results page.
+Depending on what you select, this will redirect you to either a Foldseek BFVD or UniRef results page.

-The top hit page is fairly self explanatory.
-In this example, we can see that our Sequence 1 test is similar to a DNA polymerase.
+The top hit page is fairly self-explanatory.
+In this example, we can see that Sequence 1 is similar to a DNA polymerase.

 To download the top hit representative structure, click the PDB button located above the structure viewer.

-To download the full top hit results table, navigate back to the Results page and use the dropdown menu to the left of the hit list and select the desired format for download.
+To download the full results table, navigate back to the Results page and use the dropdown menu to the left of the hit list to select your desired format.

 You now know how to generate a protein structure using AlphaFold3, perform a structural comparison with TM-align via Foldseek, identify top hits across multiple databases, explore annotations, and download a representative structure.

-However, if you are searching for unknowns and still receive low scores or no informative representatives, a different approach will be needed to further investigate the structure or function.
+If you are searching for unknowns and still receive low scores or no informative hits, a different approach will be needed to further investigate the structure or function.

 DALI (Distance matrix ALIgnment) compares protein structures based on intramolecular distance patterns to detect structural similarities, even among distantly related proteins.

-If you are still interested in exploring your sequence of interest and did not find informative hits using Foldseek, you can try the DALI webserver.
+If you did not find informative hits using Foldseek, you can try the DALI webserver.

 In this example, I search Sequence 1 against the Protein Data Bank (PDB) using PDB Search by uploading a .pdb file and providing a Job title and Email address to receive the results.